Why is file naming important?

 - 20220709_interview-script_v01.docx

-Follow three principles!
+Follow these three principles!

 1 Machine-Readable